Ceterai/Ceterai.github.io/MyEnternia/Wiki/Impulsolver/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Clear Crackling Cut

+The energy-generated "blade" of this tool deals electric damage on impact.
+Be careful!

 ## Sources

 Can be crafted: